 So today I’m sharing my secret stash of envelope patterns.
 You can check them out and download high-res versions over here.
 There’s a Creative Commons Non-Commercial license on the whole family.

-My interest in digital archives and collections was reignited after attending an amazing one-day discussion/exhibition on political art in Toronto from 1976-96 in April.
+My interest in digital archives and collections was reignited after attending an amazing one-day discussion/exhibition on political art in Toronto from 1976-96 in April (edit: online archive of this collection that I helped set-up is available here).
 Since then I’ve been checking out some of the open source platforms for digital collections, including Omeka, ResourceSpace, and CollectiveAccess.

 The nice thing about Omeka, which I used for the envelopes, is that they have a free hosting option if you don’t have access to your own server/hosting plan (1 site, 500 mb).
 This came in handy for me because I ran into some prolonged issues with trying to do my own installation.